Chuck Stevenson: Carrera Panamericana

-In 1951 Stevenson drove a Nash-Healey course (pace) car that was supplied by the Mexican Nash automobile importer in the grueling 2000 mi Carrera Panamericana race.
+In 1951, Stevenson drove a Nash-Healey course (pace) car that was supplied by the Mexican Nash automobile importer in the grueling 2000 mi Carrera Panamericana race.
 This endurance event is described as one of the most dangerous automobile races of any type in the world, and Stevenson had to be ahead of the racers to ensure the way was clear.
-In both 1952 and 1953 Stevenson won the sedan class driving a "well-prepared" Lincoln Capri.
+In both 1952 and 1953, Stevenson won the sedan class driving a "well-prepared" Lincoln Capri.
 He is the only two-time winner in the history of the Carrera Panamericana.

 Stock car career

 Stevenson participated in no less than 40 AAA and USAC Stock Car events, finishing in the top-five no less than 14 times.

-He also competed in two NASCAR events, picking up a win at Willow Springs Raceway in 1956 driving a Ford.
+Stevenson also competed in two NASCAR events, picking up a win at Willow Springs Raceway in 1956 driving a Ford.

 World Drivers' Championship career

 The AAA/USAC-sanctioned Indianapolis 500 was included in the FIA World Drivers' Championship from 1950 through 1960.
 Drivers competing at Indianapolis during those years were credited with World Drivers' Championship points and participation in addition to those which they received towards the AAA/USAC National Championship.

 Stevenson participated in five World Drivers' Championship races at Indianapolis.
 His best finish was a 12th place, and he accumulated zero World Drivers' Championship points.